 It is possible that you may have an emergency caesarean section when your labour is confirmed at the hospital.
-However if your labour is very advanced or you go into labour before 37 completed weeks of your pregnancy, then giving birth vaginally may be recommended.
-The obstetrician will discuss this with you at the time.
+However if your labour is very advanced or you go into labour before 37 completed weeks of your pregnancy, then giving birth vaginally may be more suitable.
+The obstetrician will discuss this with you.